Financial-Times/origami-registry-ui/RUNBOOK.md

 If the application is failing entirely, you'll need to check a couple of things:

 1. Did a deployment just happen?
 If so, consider rolling it back.
-2. Check the Heroku metrics page for both EU and US apps, to see what CPU and memory usage is like ([pipeline here](https://dashboard.heroku.com/pipelines/c206786a-73a4-4cbc-90dc-58db19255704))
+2. Check the Heroku metrics page for EU apps, to see what CPU and memory usage is like ([pipeline here](https://dashboard.heroku.com/pipelines/c206786a-73a4-4cbc-90dc-58db19255704))
 3. Check the CDN ([Fastly](https://manage.fastly.com/configure/services/7mnWDqaHxkKwIFASbvnV13/versions/9/domains)) is caching pages as expected.

 Always roll back a deploy if one happened just before the thing stopped working – this gives you the chance to debug in the relative calm of QA.